Bridget Otoo: From 'You and the Police' host to victim of police brutality

 In the wake of the police brutalities that characterized #OccupyJulorbiHouse protests, a chorus of criticism has emerged from Ghanaians, including prominent members of the ruling New Patriotic Party (NPP) – former President John Agyekum Kufuor; Akosua Manu, a Deputy Chief Executive Officer of the National Youth Authority (NYA); and Richard Ahiagbah, the Director of Communication for the NPP.
 They have voiced their concerns, criticizing the Ghana Police Service's handling of the peaceful demonstrations.

-The protest enters Day 3 on Saturday, September 23, 2023, but the shadows of what was a bourgeoning reflection of a ‘new Ghana Police Service,’ with Bridget Otoo being a notable journalist who spearheaded this new phase, and Dr. George Akuffo Dampare – arguably the most loved IGP in Ghana’s history at the helm, is sharply, perhaps, already in the pits of a ‘gone too soon’ narrative.
+The protest ended on September 23, 2023.
+However, the shadows of what was a burgeoning reflection of a 'new Ghana Police Service,' with Bridget Otoo being a notable journalist who spearheaded this new phase and Dr. George Akuffo Dampare, arguably the most loved IGP in Ghana's history, at the helm, are already sharply, perhaps, in the midst of a 'gone too soon' narrative.

 BB/EA